zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 		},
 //-- snip
 ```

-### 6. Update `runtime/src/lib.rs` and interact with your Kitties
+### 6. Update `runtime/src/lib.rs` And Interact With Your Kitties

-If you've completed all of the preceding parts and steps of this tutorial, you're
+If you've completed all of the preceding parts and steps of this tutorial, you're all geared up to
-all geared up to run your chain and start interacting with all the new capabilities of your Kitties pallet.
+run your chain and start interacting with all the new capabilities of your Kitties pallet.

 Build and run your chain using the following commands: